Andreas Dudith

-Andreas Dudith (Andrija Dudić Orehovički), also András Dudith de Horahovicza (February 5, 1533 in Buda - February 22, 1589 in Wrocław), was a Hungarian nobleman of Croatian and Italian origin, bishop, humanist and diplomat in the Kingdom of Hungary.
+Andreas Dudith (Andrija Dudić Orehovički), also András Dudith de Horahovicza (February 5, 1533 – February 22, 1589), was a Hungarian nobleman of Croatian and Italian origin, Catholic bishop, humanist and diplomat in the Kingdom of Hungary.

+Biography

 Dudith was born in Buda, capital city of the Kingdom of Hungary to a Hungarian noble family with Croatian origins.
 His father, Jeromos Dudits, was a Croatian and his mother was an Italian.
 He studied in Wrocław, Italy, Vienna, Brussels and Paris.

 In 1560 King Ferdinand I appointed him bishop of Knin, Croatia.
 He then participated in the Council of Trent (1545–1563) where, to comply with the wish of Ferdinand, he urged that the Chalice be given to the laity.
 Being appointed bishop of Pécs, Dudith went to Poland in 1565 as ambassador of Maximilian, where he married, and resigned his see, becoming an adherent of Protestantism.
 In Poland he began to sympathize with Socinian Anti-trinitarianism (the so-called Ecclesia Minor).
 Although he never declared himself officially a Unitarian, some researchers label him as an Anti-trinitarian thinker.

 After the election of Stephen Báthory as king of Poland, Dudith left Kraków and went to Wrocław and later to Moravia, where he supported the Bohemian Brothers.